demidko/vcpkg-utility/README.md

 1. Putting together the directory and tests:
    `cmake --build cmake-build-release --target all` After that, the main self-executable utility will appear in the `cmake-build-release` directory under the name `proj` .
-Tests can be run by running the `test` file located nearby.
+The tests can be run by launching the `test` file located nearby.

 ### Utility source code conventions?